Pan-Canadian-Genome-Library/file-transfer/README.md

-# Score
+# PCGL File-Transfer Service

-Score is a file transfer service designed to enable large-file upload and download, providing a robust API for secure file transfer and storage operations.
-It serves as an intermediary between object storage systems and user authorization mechanisms, using pre-signed URLs for efficient and protected data access.
+The File-Transfer service provides upload and download handling for large genomic file data.
+This repository provides the source code for the File-Transfer server and command line interface applications.

 </br>